Seamus-L/RedistrictingIncumbencyBias/README.md

-Geoprocessing done in QGIS 3.32
+Geoprocessing done in QGIS 3.32.
+Geocoding of polling stations performed through MMQGIS plugin using OpenStreetMap API

 Instructions for NewPollArea.py